 An incision is made in front of the ear.
 If a Minor Lift is done, the cheek skin is undermined, pulled and the redundant skin is excised and finally sutured.
 If a Short-Scar lift is done, the skin is further undermined into the cheek area and down toward the neck.
 The SMAS is then elevated and anchored, pulling the neck tissue and facial tissue upward.
 The skin is trimmed and closed.
 A chin incision is sometimes used to further tighten the neck region.
 If the Modern approach is used, the incision continues behind the ear and into the hairline.
 This incision exposes much of the neck and cheek area.
 The SMAS can be completely modified to achieve a stronger face and neck improvement in a natural fashion.
 Much more skin can be excised and then meticulously closed.
 A drain is often placed and a light compression dressing is used.
 At the same time, additional facial procedures can be done, such as a chemical peel, fat injection for facial fullness, or a lip augmentation.

-The vast majority of face lift procedures are done under light general anesthesia.
+Most of our face lift procedures are performed while the patient is under non twilight anesthesia.
 However, in some cases, one may use local anesthesia with intravenous sedation.
-At Marin Cosmetic Surgery Center, only a physician who is board-certified in anesthesia administers anesthesia.
-Dr. Delgado and the anesthesiologist will assist you in making the best decision for your rhytidectomy surgery anesthesia.
-(See credentials for Randy Gaynor, MD on our website.)
-The anesthesiologist will call you the night before your surgery to review your medical history, confirm last minute instructions and answer any questions you may have relating to your anesthesia.
+At Marin Cosmetic Surgery Center, only a board-certified physician, trained in anesthesia works with you throughout the procedure.
+Dr. Delgado and the anesthesiologist work closely together to promote comfort throughout your rhytidectomy surgery.
+(Please view credentials for Randy Gaynor, MD, listed on our site.)
+The night before your Facelift, the anesthesiologist will call to confirm your medical history and answer any last minute questions before your procedure.